 “Central City” is a term invented for this map to encompass the densest, most centrally located, and most valuable real estate in a metropolitan area.
-“Central City” is a blanket term for a city’s Central Business District, Downtown, Financial District, or adjacent connecting neighborhoods of interest.
-For example, New Orleans’s Central Business District seamlessly connects with the World Renowned French Quarter Neighborhood.
-These areas were combined into the Central City of New Orleans.
-For details on each city boundary see this detailed methodology.
+“Central City” is a blanket term for a city’s highest-density zoning districts such as a Central Business District, Downtown, or Financial District.

 Zoning districts were used to construct the Central City boundaries.
 The methodology link below details all combined Zoning districts used to create each Central City boundary.

 NOTE: On January 10th, 2024 we replaced all city center boundaries with their respective zoning boundaries to ensure that all parking lot maps are comparable and more accurate to the conditions of the city’s development pattern.

 An Urbanized Area is often considered a better indicator of a city’s true population compared to the metro population or city population because it provides a more comprehensive and realistic representation of the extent of urban development and population density.